Thistle Dew Dessert Theatre

-Thistle Dew Dessert Theatre, founded in 1996, is community theater in Sacramento, California that claims to be the only American theater serving dessert with its theatrical productions.
+Thistle Dew Dessert Theatre, founded in 1996, is community theater in Sacramento, California.
+It claims to be the only American theater serving dessert with its theatrical productions.
 The theatre was established by playwright Thomas Kelly.
 The American Regional Theatre Association awarded the theatre a special citation for original work in 2009.

-Laura Sheperd's play, Annie's Story, which premiered at the theatre, received an Elly Award for Best Original Script in 2008.
+Jacob M. Appel's Thirds, which premiered at the theatre, won an Elly Award in 2011.